IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/installation.rst

 There are different methods of installation, depending on your situation.

 1. **Unstable installation** is recommended for power users helping with testing.
-2. **Building from source** is recommended for distributing a build from source.
+2. **Bundling for Blender** is recommended for distributing the add-on.
 3. **Live development environment** is recommended for developers who are actively coding.
 4. **Packaged installation** is recommended for those who use a package manager.